rogervinas/TryHackMe/rooms/retracted.md

 }
 ```

-This other person downloaded a file and ran it.
-When was this file run?
-Timezone UTC (Format YYYY-MM-DD hh:mm:ss)
+**This other person downloaded a file and ran it.
+When was this file run?**

 ```powershell
 $startDate = Get-Date "2024-01-08 14:00:00"